altanh/leviathan/design/DESIGN.md

 could represent the world abstractly as a graph, with (potentially weighted) edges representing paths between nodes representing locations.

-### The Actor
+### Agents
-A person/sentient being/member of society in Leviathan is called an *actor*.
-In most respects, actors are the primary subjects of this simulation.
+A person/sentient being/member of society in Leviathan is called an *agent*.
+In most respects, agents are the primary subjects of this simulation.
 For this reason, they deserve the most detail (i.e. the highest granularity).
-Actors have *intrinsic components*, like a measure of health (which may be further deconstructed), maybe some kind of memory, etc. They also have *extrinsic components* which are tied to the society/world in some capacity, like capital or relationships.
-Actors also have
+Agents have *intrinsic components*, like a measure of health (which may be further deconstructed), maybe some kind of memory, etc. They also have *extrinsic components* which are tied to the society/world in some capacity, like capital or relationships.
+Agents also have
 *sensors*, which digest the physical world into actionable information.
-Naturally, actors then have *motors* which allow them to affect the physical world.
+Naturally, agents then have *motors* which allow them to affect the physical world.

 **Question.** Is this too much detail?